Moose charges, headbutts and stomps on woman who was walking her dog on wooded trail in Colorado

 The moose attack occurred just west of Boulder and was the third in Boulder County this year, said Kara Van Hoose, a spokesperson for Colorado Parks and Wildlife.
 She added fatal encounters are rare.

-Hoose said the animals are often aggressive with dogs, which they perceive as a threat.
+Van Hoose said the animals are often aggressive with dogs, which they perceive as a threat.
 They also become more aggressive during mating season — called the rut — which is just beginning in Colorado.

 “If a moose thinks a dog is a threat it’s going to react to it, and that’s normal for a moose," she said.

 Wildlife officers couldn’t find the moose, but posted signs warning hikers of the potentially aggressive animal.
-It will likely be difficult to find the exact moose that attacked without DNA, said Hoose.
+It will likely be difficult to find the exact moose that attacked without DNA, said Van Hoose.

 Colorado Parks and Wildlife warned hikers to keep their pets leashed and be on the lookout for the animals, especially near water or in willow trees.
 If a moose is spotted, officials said, people should keep their distance.

-Note: This story was first published Sept.
-20, 2023.
-It was updated Sept.
-21, 2023 to correct the last name of a spokesperson for Colorado Parks and Wildlife in some references.
-It is Van Hoose, not Hoose.